JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Labs/03-Deploy-and-Manage-Azure-Compute-Resources/01-Automate-Deployment-of-Resources/README.md

 This prevented file uploads and ARM-to-Bicep decompilation.
 **Fix:** Instead of Cloud Shell, installed Azure CLI locally and ran: az bicep decompile --file template.json
-This successfully produced a 'template.bicep'.
+This successfully produced a `template.bicep`.

 ## What Azure Administrators Do in Real Work